PW-SEA-CoDe/IDM-R3F/README.md

 web application for explorting an architectural design model.
 It uses React Three Fiber to bridge the gap between Three.js and React.

-This repository is intended to be merged into this [project](https://github.com/pw-sea-code/interactivedesignmodels), as an example using the UI/interactive components.
+This repository is intended to be merged into this [project](https://github.com/pw-sea-code/interactivedesignmodels), as an example using the React/React Three Fiber frameworks to create UI/interactive components.

 ## Contributing